Allgoerithm/lightgbm_vertex_ai/README.md

-# lightgbm_vertex_ai
+# LightGBM models with Vertex AI
-A small demonstration of how to train a LightGBM model on Vertex AI, and deploy it to a Vertex AI endpoint
+## A small demonstration of how to train a LightGBM model on Vertex AI, and deploy it to a Vertex AI endpoint